sagold/json-editor/packages/headless-json-editor/README.md

 });
 ```

-The last event, `done`-event, does not accept node-changes.
+The last event, the `done`-event, does not accept node-changes.
 It lists all changes made with the final root node.
 Use this event to hook into completed update-cycles.

 ```ts
 onEvent(root, event) {